cmk/profunctor-optics/pref/README.md

 This is convenient if you like to [keep your error types small](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html).

-To give a toy example, suppose you have some collection of exceptions in your resource management layer, perhaps coming from various `amazonka` libraries, the user, and other http / grpc services.
-You've currently modelled these as a sum type `BazBarBip`:
+To give a toy example, suppose you have some collection of exceptions in your resource management layer, perhaps coming from the user, various `amazonka` libraries, and other http / grpc services.
+You've currently modelled these as a sum type `BarBazBip`:

 ```
 import qualified Control.Exception as Ex